 Bottom Line: Representative Richard Hudson’s (R-NC) concealed carry legislation (H.R.
-38) would force each state to recognize concealed carry permits from every other state, overriding each state’s core laws on who is too dangerous to carry guns in public or even to possess guns at all.
+38) would force each state to recognize the concealed carry standards from every other state, even those that have dramatically weaker standards.
 Law enforcement overwhelmingly opposes this legislation, which would put police in danger of being sued for doing their jobs.

 - Reciprocity would force states to let violent offenders and people with no firearm safety training carry hidden, loaded handguns—even if those people could not otherwise legally purchase a gun in the state.

 - Rep. Hudson’s bill would even force states to allow concealed carry by many people with no permit whatsoever—allowing people who have never been screened by a background check to carry throughout the country.

 - Rep. Hudson’s bill would override state laws on guns in bars and daycares, and would even roll back the federal law that requires a concealed carry permit to carry in K-12 schools.

 Reciprocity would be an extraordinary encroachment on states’ rights.

 - State concealed carry permitting systems vary dramatically.
 Each state sets its own requirements for carrying concealed, loaded guns in public.
 For example, some states require extensive firearms training, while others issue permits to people with no training.
 And some systems are so ineffectively run that they issue permits to people with felonies.